lprsoft/LPReditor_ANPR_Lib/README.md

 The use of the library is pretty straighforward and decomposes in three distinct steps :
 At first, engine initialization, via calling the function *init_session*.
 It initializes a new detector, by loading its model file and returns a (unique) id.
 This id must be passed, as a parameter, to the two others functions.
 Second you call the *detect* function, to recognize license plates in images.
 The parameters of the *detect* function are :
-- the id returned by init_session.
+- the id returned by *init_session*.
 - 4 parameters, to access the image, (preloaded) in memory.
 - a pointer to a (preallocated) c string (to return the license plate number)

-Third, when you are finished with reading images, you must call the *close_session* to free the memory, consumed by the detector.
+Third, when you are finished with reading images, you must call the *close_session* to free the memory, consumed by the detector (important pass, as parameter, the id returnned by *init_session*).
 ```javascript
 //step 1 declare a global instance of ONNX Runtime api
 const OrtApi* g_ort = OrtGetApiBase()->GetApi(ORT_API_VERSION);